 - Become inactive or exercise less than usual

-- Take part in strenuous physical activity, especially when your blood sugar levels are high and insulin levels are low
+- Take part in strenuous physical activity, especially when your blood sugar levels are high and Fat Storing Hormone levels are low

 Symptoms of high blood sugar include: